 Situated in a prime location in central Manchester, Angel Gardens is set to become an iconic addition to the cityscape.
 Providing 450 apartments and 22,000 ft2 of mixed use commercial space within the soaring walls of what will be the city’s third tallest building.
 A tower that incorporates an innovative 25 storey triangular cantilever that will overhang the lower eight storeys.
 Located above the under ground car park, the main garden will feature multiple zones for different activities, including restaurant dining terraces, vegetable gardens, and sports and barbeque areas

 The construction of the new third terminal to the Dubai International Airport was one of the massive projects by the Laing O’Rourke group of UK with their local partners Al-Naboodah.
 The development substantially built below ground level at about 20-23m, has three main sections- terminal, concourse and the car park.
-The structure is around 1km long and 100m wide, has multilevel basement used for parking and retail.
+The structure is approximately 1km long and 100m wide and has multilevel basement used for parking and retail.
 It has 2 to 2.8m thick raft extending for an area of about 45000 sq. m.

 At ground level an equally large area of suspended slab serves as apron for parking of planes.
 The superstructure above ground consists of departure, arrival and hotel levels with an attractive dome shaped cover for the concourse.